VultureProject/vulture-doc/vultureOS/docs/services/listener.md

 `Sentinel One Identity Graph Console URL` : Sentinel One Identity Graph Console URL `Sentinel One Identity Graph Token` : Sentinel One Identity Graph Token

+### Vendor Log API Microsoft MessageTrace O365 specific parameters

+`MessageTrace O365 Tenant ID`: The ID of the Microsoft Tenant to get MessageTrace logs from `MessageTrace O365 Client ID`: The authorized client ID for authentication `MessageTrace O365 Client Secret`: The corresponding client secret for the authorized client

 ## Specific settings for Filebeat Listening Mode